Germany arrests Chinese national on suspicion of spying – DW – 10/01/2024

 The German public prosecutor's office said Tuesday a Chinese woman had been arrested on suspicion of being an intelligence agent for a Chinese secret service.

-Prosecutors said X. used her position to gather information on "the transport of military equipment and persons with connections to a German arms company."
+Prosecutors said in a statement that X. used her position to gather information on "the transport of military equipment and persons with connections to a German arms company."

 Connection to another suspected agent